pcdavies/kubernetes-tutorial/README.md

 # kubernetes-tutorial
-Test tutorial
+In this tutorial we will install 2 VM Images.
+One will server as the Kubernetes master, and the other a Kubernetes Node.
+We'll configure Docker and Kubernetes on both Images.

-## Install the Master and Minion
+## Install the Master and Node

 ### Download Ubuntu 18.0.4 Desktop ISO

 - From this URL [Ubuntu Destop Downloads](https://www.ubuntu.com/download/desktop), get the iso image